ottogroup/pixaris/README.md

 ```

 #### Putting it all together
-After defining the aforementioned components, we simply pass them to the orchestration
+After defining all aforementioned components, we simply pass them to the orchestration
 ```
 from pixaris.orchestration.base import generate_images_based_on_eval_set
 out = generate_images_based_on_eval_set(